Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the large family car segment and utilize the same 5-door wagon body style, they are even powered by the same Volkswagen-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

-SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the Audi being a slightly better choice apparently.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a marginal difference of 8% more metal.
+SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Audi being a slightly better choice apparently.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, taking kerb weight as an important factor into account, the German car offers a marginal difference of 8% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Seat does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Seat badge with 4.4 out of 5.
-The same official information place A4 as average reliability-wise, and Exeo is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as these two vehicles rank it on average as 2.5 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Seat does have a slight advantage, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Seat badge with 4.5 out of 5.
+Some independent research have also placed A4 as average reliability-wise, and Exeo is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 2.5 out of 5.

 Performance & Fuel economySeat is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 196 kilometers per hour, 1km/h less than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 5.1 liters of fuel per 100 kilometers (55 mpg), in combined cycle.
 We can't ignore that 12% difference compared to the Spanish car.